 This one-day workshop is designed to support the processes of mentoring and career development in a bidirectional way.
 First, it focuses on junior faculty and post-graduate students with the goal to enhance their grant-writing skills as part of an overall emphasis on research portfolio and scholarly productivity.
 Coinciding with this is the importance of building a close look at work/life balance expectations.
 In a parallel session, the workshop focuses on mentoring the mentors with a goal to promote effective communication skills, to address diversity and unconscious bias, to closely mentor mentees in all aspects of their academic growth and to present techniques to synchronize mentor and mentee expectations.
 The two parallel sessions will take place in the morning.

 In the afternoon, small group interactive sessions will include a thematic menu available to participants.
 Each table will host one mentor with 4-5 mentees.
-All the mentors participating are highly experienced scientists, and most have also been awarded AADR Fellow status in recognition of their many scientific contributions and distinguished service to the Association.
+All the mentors participating are highly experienced scientists, and most have also been awarded Fellowship status in the AADR in recognition of their many scientific contributions and distinguished service to the AADR.
 The objective of the small group sessions is to address a variety of topics, including but not limited to: federal or industry funding opportunities, writing a competitive and clear specific aims page, navigation of tenure policies and procedures, departmental requirements and expectations, startup and space negotiations, scholarly productivity (publications and citations), mentor selection, assembling a compelling Biosketch, job search and interview process and others.